Aztec ruler (15th century)

 - Is it true that human sacrifice had a special role in the Aztec religion?

-- Is it true that the Aztec Empire was at peace with its neighbours until the conquistadors’ arrival?
+- Is it true that the Aztec Empire was at peace with its neighbors until the conquistadors’ arrival:

 - Who were the conquistadors?